GLP-1 Medications in Addiction Treatment

 A New Tool in Addiction Medicine

-GLP-1 receptor agonists — medications like semaglutide, liraglutide, and tirzepatide, developed originally for diabetes and obesity — are emerging as one of the most significant developments in addiction medicine in years.
+GLP-1 receptor agonists — medications like semaglutide, liraglutide, and tirzepatide, developed originally for diabetes and obesity — are emerging as one of the most interesting developments in addiction medicine in years.
 A growing body of research, including large-scale clinical studies, indicates that these medications reduce craving and substance use across multiple classes of addiction: alcohol, opioids, stimulants, nicotine, and cannabis.
-This is not a theoretical finding.
-It is being observed in clinical practice now, and I use these medications in my work.
+The evidence base is still developing, and I find it compelling but not yet settled.
+But what is already emerging is strong enough that where craving is a persistent, significant problem, withholding these medications would be its own clinical failure.

 How They Work

 GLP-1 is a hormone produced in the gut and in a small population of neurons in the brainstem.
-Its receptors are expressed not only in the pancreas and gastrointestinal tract but in brain regions central to the neurobiology of addiction: the ventral tegmental area, the nucleus accumbens, and the prefrontal cortex.
-These are the core structures of the mesolimbic dopamine reward pathway — the circuitry that drives craving, compulsive use, and the inability to stop despite consequences.
+Its receptors are expressed not only in the pancreas and gastrointestinal tract but in brain regions central to addiction — the circuitry that drives craving, compulsive use, and the inability to stop despite consequences.

-GLP-1 receptor agonists, by acting on these receptors, modulate dopamine signaling in ways that appear to reduce the intensity of craving itself — not against any single substance specifically, but against the reward-seeking drive that underlies addiction broadly.
-Patients describe this as a quieting: the constant preoccupation with the substance (or the behavior) loses its urgency.
+GLP-1 medications, by acting on these receptors, appear to modulate dopamine signaling in ways that may reduce the intensity of craving itself — not against any single substance specifically, but against the reward-seeking drive that underlies addiction broadly.
+Patients describe this as a quieting: the constant preoccupation with the substance or behavior loses its urgency.
 The pull is still there, but it is no longer overwhelming.
-The capacity to choose — genuinely choose, rather than fight a losing battle against neurological compulsion — begins to return.
+The capacity to choose — genuinely choose — begins to return.

 What the Evidence Shows

-The evidence base is developing rapidly.
-Large epidemiological studies involving hundreds of thousands of patients have found that GLP-1 medication use is associated with significant reductions in the risk of developing substance use disorders across every major substance class — alcohol, opioids, cocaine, cannabis, and nicotine.
+Research in this area is moving rapidly, and the type of evidence currently available matters.
+Large population-level studies involving hundreds of thousands of patients have found that GLP-1 medication use is associated with significant reductions in the risk of developing substance use disorders across every major substance class — alcohol, opioids, cocaine, cannabis, and nicotine.
 Among people with existing substance use disorders, GLP-1 use has been associated with substantial reductions in emergency department visits, hospitalizations, overdoses, and drug-related deaths.
+These are associations, not yet the results of large controlled clinical trials — a distinction that matters scientifically, even as the pattern across multiple studies is striking.

 Clinical trials are now underway specifically examining GLP-1 medications in the treatment of alcohol use disorder, opioid use disorder, cocaine use disorder, and others.
-Preliminary results have been encouraging, including reductions in alcohol consumption, reduced opioid craving, and extended periods of abstinence.
+Preliminary results have been encouraging, including reductions in alcohol consumption, reduced opioid craving, and extended periods without use.
 This is a rapidly evolving area of research, and the picture will become clearer over the next few years.
-What is already clear is that these medications are doing something meaningful to the neurobiology of craving.

 Getting in Touch